By Natalie Buchwald, LMHC | Last Updated: November 8th, 2024

 Witness and challenge your thoughts

 There are often negative and untrue thoughts going through our minds during a panic attack.
 For instance, you might feel like this panic attack is going to “last forever” or that you will die.
 Before thoughts have spiraled out of control, start by simply witnessing the thoughts objectively.
 You can pretend the thoughts are a friend talking to you.
 Listen in on the stories, worries and exaggerations this friend is sharing and try to challenge these thoughts methodically, one at a time.
+Spiritual therapy might also help you become aware of your feelings, emotions, and subconcious thoughts.

 Systematic relaxation